 If you've tried all the above and nothing works, then your USB drive may be faulty.
 You'll need to format the USB drive to get it to work again.
 To format USB drive,

 Important: Formatting will erase all data from your USB drive.
 Make sure to restore and backup your data before you try formatting your USB device.
-If you can't access your USB drive data and backup data files, you still can restore your data back as the following solution:
+If you can't access your USB drive data and backup data files, you still can restore your data as the following solution:

 After fixing the USB device malfunctioned and not recognized the error in Windows, if the above-mentioned solution can help you and work, you can get a USB drive data recovery program to help you access the drive and get your data back.

-Recoverit Data Recovery can help you recover data from USB flash drive, even the device got corrupted or damaged, or formatted.
+Recoverit Data Recovery can help you recover data from a USB flash drive, even the device got corrupted or damaged, or formatted.
 The software can access the drive and recover data back.

 Step 1.
 Launch Recoverit USB Flash Drive Recovery program, select the USB drive which detected on the software to get started.

 Step 3.
 In the end, you can check all recovered data and files.
-Preview recovered photos, videos, audios, Word, Excel, PPT and PDF files.
+Preview recovered photos, videos, audios, Word, Excel, PPT, and PDF files.
 Select your USB files and click the "Recover" button save them to a safety device path.

 There are many reasons why Windows may fail to recognize a USB device.
 It can be because of problems with computer hardware, with Windows, or with the flash drive itself.
 Make sure to determine the cause of the USB not recognized issue before you format your drive.